eszekely/eszekely.github.io/index.md

 ### Conferences and workshops:

+E. Szekely, S. Sippel, R. Knutti, G. Obozinski, N. Meinshausen (2019).
+A direct approach to detection and attribution of climate change.
+To appear in Proceedings of the 9th International Workshop on Climate Informatics.

-E. Szekely, D. Giannakis.
+E. Szekely, D. Giannakis (2017).
 Pattern extraction in dynamical systems using information geometry: application to tropical intraseasonal oscillations.
-Climate Informatics Workshop, Boulder, USA (2017)
+Climate Informatics Workshop, Boulder, USA.

 J. Slawinska, E. Szekely, D. Giannakis (2017).
 Data-driven Koopman analysis of tropical climate space-time variability.
 Workshop on Mining Big Data in Climate and Environment, 17th SIAM International Conference on Data Mining (SDM), Houston, USA (2017)